Judah Touro: Charitable works

 Touro also participated in charity on a personal level, giving $1,500 to a woman who asked for help for her starving children and paying the $900 debt of an alcoholic man with a large family so that the man's children would be spared the separation from their parent.
-Rev. Theodore Clapp reported that Touro had given him not less than $20,000 over the course of their friendship.
+Clapp reported that Touro had given him not less than $20,000 over the course of their friendship.
 These stories are said to represent only a small portion of his personal giving, as he preferred to remain anonymous.
 Morais remarks, "It would be an impossibility to enumerate all the acts of munificent beneficence performed by Judah Touro."

-At his death, his estate provided endowments for nearly all the Jewish congregations in the United States, bequests to hospitals and orphanages in Massachusetts.
-His bequeaths funded the first Jewish residential settlement and almshouse outside the Old City of Jerusalem, Mishkenot Sha'ananim.
-A bequeathment to the Hebrew Education Society of Philadelphia led to the 1891 construction of a Jewish education center named Touro Hall in his honor.
-His will gave more than $500,000 to different causes, a sum which would equal approximately $9 million in modern terms.
+Upon Touro's death, his estate provided endowments for nearly all the Jewish congregations in the United States, bequests to hospitals and orphanages in Massachusetts.
+His bequests funded the first Jewish residential settlement and almshouse outside the Old City of Jerusalem, Mishkenot Sha'ananim.
+A bequest to the Hebrew Education Society of Philadelphia led to the 1891 construction of a Jewish education center named Touro Hall in his honor.
+His will gave more than $500,000 to different causes, a sum equivalent to about $9 million in modern terms.
 His will also included another bequest, to his cousin Catherine Hays—"as an expression of the kind remembrance in which that esteemed friend is held by me."
 Hays, however, died in Virginia only days before Touro's own death.

-He is buried in the Jewish (Touro Cemetery) of Newport.
+He is buried in the Jewish Touro Cemetery of Newport.
 The inscription on his tombstone reads: "To the Memory of / Judah Touro / He inscribed it in the Book of / Philanthropy / To be remembered forever."

-Touro College in New York State is named for him and his father Isaac.
+Touro University (formerly Touro College) in New York State is named for him and his father Isaac.

 New Orleans

-Touro lived in New Orleans for more than 50 years, and at his death was one of the wealthiest and most prominent members of the city's Jewish community.
-Touro Infirmary and Touro Synagogue named in his memory and thanks to his charity are among his more prominent legacies in the city.
+Touro lived in New Orleans for more than 50 years, and at the time of his death was one of the wealthiest and most prominent members of the city's Jewish community.
+Touro Infirmary and Touro Synagogue are named in his memory and thanks to his charity are among his more prominent legacies in the city.

 A Judah Touro Scholarship is given at Tulane University in New Orleans.
-Among the winners of the award was the late Louisiana Judge Henry L. Yelverton.
+Among the winners of the award was the Louisiana Judge Henry L. Yelverton.